 On March 7, 2013, the Violence Against Women Reauthorization Act of 2013 (VAWA) (Public Law 113-14) was signed into law.
 VAWA includes amendments to the Clery Act requiring additional disclosure and reporting of policies and programs related to domestic violence, dating violence, sexual assault, and stalking.
 This year's report contains information to meet these requirements.

-On July 7, 2015, New York State Governor Andrew Cuomo signed into law comprehensive sexual assault prevention legislation (Education Law Article129-B) known as "Enough is Enough."
+On July 7, 2015, New York State Governor Andrew Cuomo signed into law comprehensive sexual assault prevention legislation (NY State Education Law Articles 129-A and B) known as "Enough is Enough."
 This law requires all colleges and universities in New York State to adopt a set of comprehensive procedures and guidelines related to domestic violence, dating violence, stalking and sexual assault.
 The NYGSP Security Committee and Title IX Coordinator have worked to review and identify changes needed to comply with this legislation.
 In addition, a webpage was developed for NYGSP students to compile the various resources available to victims both on- and off-campus, along with clear definitions, policy and procedure descriptions, and a campus sexual assault "Students' Bill of Rights."
 This website is accessible online at http://nygsp.bgsp.edu/safety/.
-Information from the NYGSP Security Committee and this webpage were either incorporated or referenced throughout this year's version of the Annual Security Report.